 Average Purchase of $590,000 by Large Holders

 As of the afternoon of January 20, the number of on-chain holding addresses for the TRUMP token had exceeded 853,000.
 Including the number of holders on centralized exchanges, the total number of holders should be no less than 1 million.
-The top 1,000 addresses held a total of 78.12 million tokens, accounting for about 39% of the total circulation (excluding major exchange addresses), with a total holding amount of about $4.68 billion.
+The top 1,000 addresses held a total of 78.12 million tokens, accounting for about 39% of the total circulation (excluding major exchange addresses), with these large holders' total holding amount approximately $4.68 billion.
 In terms of holding costs, these large holders initially spent about $428 million to purchase approximately 15.91 million tokens, with an average cost of about $26.9.
 As of the afternoon of January 20, these holding large holders had achieved an average increase of about 123%.

 Nearly 40% of Large Holders Have a Cost Price Below $15